syncfusion-content/wpf-docs/wpf/SfTreeGrid/Helpers.md

 </td>
 <td>
-Resolves node index from the row index.
-When row index does not find any records, it returns -1.
-NodeIndex denotes the index of node in SfTreeGrid.View.Nodes.
+Resolves the node index from the row index.
+When row index does not find any record, it returns -1.
+The NodeIndex denotes the index of node in SfTreeGrid.View.Nodes.

 </td>
 </tr>